mvolkmann/blog/src/lua.md

 end
 ```

+All functions are closures.
+This means they capture in-scope variables
+and can use them later when called.

 When a function call passes a single literal string or literal table,
 the parentheses can be omitted.
 For example, the following are equivalent ways